MrR0807/Java_Notes/Beginning_Java_8_APIS_JDBC_Chapter.md

 | Repeatable Read | Not Permitted | Not Permitted     | Permitted    |
 | Serializable    | Not Permitted | Not Permitted     | Not Permitted|

+    // Get a Connection object
+    Connection conn = get a connection object...;
+    // Set the transaction isolation level to read committed conn.setTransactionIsolation(Connection.TRANSACTION_READ_COMMITTED);

+You will be using three sets of methods while working with data in JDBC programs: getXxx(), setXxx(), and updateXxx(), where Xxx indicates a data type such as int, String, Date, etc. These methods are found in many interfaces that are used in this chapter such as PreparedStatement, ResultSet, etc.

+## Knowing About the Database

+The same database feature may be supported differently, or not supported at all, by different DBMSs.
+An instance of the **DatabaseMetaData interface** gives you detailed information about the features supported by a DBMS through the JDBC driver.

+# Executing SQL Statements

+Based on the type of work that a SQL statement performs in a DBMS, it can be categorized as follows:

+* A Data Definition Language (DDL) Statement: Examples of DDL statements are CREATE TABLE, ALTER TABLE, etc.
+* A Data Manipulation Language (DML) Statement: Examples of DML statements are SELECT, INSERT, UPDATE, DELETE, etc.
+* A Data Control Language (DCL) Statement: Examples of DCL statements are GRANT and REVOKE.
+* A Transaction Control Language (TCL) Statement: Example of TCL statements are COMMIT, ROLLBACK, SAVEPOINT, etc.

+Java uses three different interfaces to represent SQL statements in different formats:
+* Statement
+* PreparedStatement
+* CallableStatement

+        interface CallableStatement extends PreparedStatement
+        interface PreparedStatement extends Statement

+Using a **PreparedStatement** object is preferred over using a **Statement**:
+* Using a PreparedStatement eliminates the threat of a SQL injection.
+* The PreparedStatement improves the performance of your JDBC application by compiling a statement once and executing it multiple times.
+* A PreparedStatement lets you use Java data types to supply values in a SQL statement instead of using strings.

+## Results of Executing a SQL Statement

+When you execute a SQL statement, the DBMS may return zero or more results.
+The results may include update counts (number of records affected in the database) or result sets (a group of records).
+When you execute a SELECT statement, it returns a result set.
+When you execute an UPDATE or DELETE statement, it returns an update count, which is the number of records affected in the database by the SQL.
+**When you execute a stored procedure, it may return multiple update counts as well as multiple result sets.**

+## Using the Statement Interface

+You can use a Statement to execute any kind of SQL statement:
+* boolean execute(String SQL) throws SQLException.
+Typically, it is used to execute a SQL statement that does not return a result set, such as a DDL statement like CREATE TABLE.
+* int executeUpdate(String SQL) throws SQLException.
+The executeUpdate() method is used to execute a SQL statement that updates the data in the database such as INSERT, UPDATE and DELETE statements.
+It returns the number of rows affected in the database by the execution of the statement.
+* ResultSet executeQuery(String SQL) throws SQLException.
+The executeQuery() method is especially designed to execute a SQL statement that produces one and only one result set.
+It is best suited for executing a SELECT statement.

+Example:

+        Connection conn = null;
+        try {
+            conn = JDBCUtil.getConnection();
+            // Create a SQL string
+            String SQL = "create table person ( " +
+                "person_id integer not null, " +
+                "first_name varchar(20) not null, " +
+                "last_name varchar(20) not null, " +
+                "gender char(1) not null, " +
+                "dob date, " +
+                "income double," +
+                "primary key(person_id))";

+        Statement stmt = null;
+        try {
+            stmt = conn.createStatement();
+            stmt.executeUpdate(SQL);
+        }
+        finally {
+            JDBCUtil.closeStatement(stmt);
+        }

+        // Commit the transaction
+        JDBCUtil.commit(conn);
+        System.out.println("Person table created.");
+        }
+        catch (SQLException e) {
+            System.out.println(e.getMessage());
+            JDBCUtil.rollback(conn);
+        }
+        finally {
+            JDBCUtil.closeConnection(conn);
+        }

+## Using the PreparedStatement Interface

+It precompiles the SQL statement provided DBMS supports a SQL statement precompilation.
+It reuses the precompiled SQL statement if the statement is executed multiple times.
+It lets you prepare a SQL statement, which is in a string format, using placeholders for input parameters.
+A question mark in a SQL string is a placeholder for an input parameter whose value will be supplied before the statement is executed.
+Suppose you want to use a PreparedStatement to insert a record in the person table.
+Your SQL statement in a string format would be as follows:

+    String sql = "insert into person " +
+        "(person_id, first_name, last_name, gender, dob, income) " +
+        "values " +
+        "(?, ?, ?, ?, ?, ?)";

+You can create a PreparedStatement using the prepareStatement() method of the Connection object.

+    String sql = "your sql statement goes here";
+    Connection conn = JDBCUtil.getConnection();
+    // Obtain a PreparedStatement for the sql PreparedStatement pstmt = conn.prepareStatement(sql);

+The next step is to supply the values for the placeholders one-by-one using a setXxx() method of the PreparedStatement interface, where Xxx is the data type of the placeholder.

+    pstmt.setInt(1, 301); // person_id
+    pstmt.setString(2, "Tom"); // first name
+    pstmt.setString(3, "Baker"); // last name
+    pstmt.setString(4, "M"); // gender
+    java.sql.Date dob = java.sql.Date.valueOf("1970-01-25");
+    pstmt.setDate(5, dob); // dob
+    pstmt.setDouble(6, 45900); // income

+Now it is time to send the SQL statement with the values for the placeholders to the database.
+You execute a SQL statement in a PreparedStatement using one of its execute(), executeUpdate(), and executeQuery() methods. **These methods take no arguments.
+Recall that the Statement interface has the same methods, which take SQL strings as their arguments.**

+    // Execute the INSERT statement in pstmt pstmt.executeUpdate();

+If you want to clear the values of all placeholders, you can use the clearParameters() method of the PreparedStatement interface.
+When you are done with executing the statement in a PreparedStatement object, you need to close it using its close() method.

+    public class PreparedStatementTest {
+        public static void main(String[] args) {
+            Connection conn = null;
+            PreparedStatement pstmt = null;
+            try {
+                conn = JDBCUtil.getConnection();
+                pstmt = getInsertSQL(conn);
+                // Need to get dob in java.sql.Date object Date dob = Date.valueOf("1970-01-01");
+                // Insert two person records
+                insertPerson(pstmt, 401, "Sara", "Jain", "F", dob, 0.0);
+                insertPerson(pstmt, 501, "Su", "Chi", "F", null, 10000.0);
+                // Commit the transaction
+                JDBCUtil.commit(conn);
+                System.out.println("Updated person records successfully.");
+            }
+            catch (SQLException e) {
+                System.out.println(e.getMessage());
+                JDBCUtil.rollback(conn);
+            }
+            finally {
+                JDBCUtil.closeStatement(pstmt);
+                JDBCUtil.closeConnection(conn);
+            }
+        }
+        public static void insertPerson(PreparedStatement pstmt, int personId, String firstName, String lastName, String gender, Date dob, double income) throws SQLException {
+            // Set all the input parameters
+            pstmt.setInt(1, personId);
+            pstmt.setString(2, firstName);
+            pstmt.setString(3, lastName);
+            pstmt.setString(4, gender);
+            // Set the dob value properly if it is null if (dob == null) {
+                pstmt.setNull(5, Types.DATE);
+            }
+            else {
+                pstmt.setDate(5, dob);
+            }
+            pstmt.setDouble(6, income);
+            // Execute the statement
+            pstmt.executeUpdate();
+        }
+        public static PreparedStatement getInsertSQL(Connection conn) throws SQLException {
+            String SQL = "insert into person " +
+            "(person_id, first_name, last_name, gender, dob, income) " +
+            "values " +
+            "(?, ?, ?, ?, ?, ?)";
+            PreparedStatement pstmt = conn.prepareStatement(SQL);
+            return pstmt;
+        }
+    }